ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 Linux kernels contain a gzipped cpio format archive.
 When the kernel boots up, this archive is extracted into the root filesystem.
 The kernel then checks whether the root filesystem contains a file named "init" and tries to run it.
 At this point the kernel is done booting, and the "init" application executes the system the rest of the way.

+The use of the "init" process to run the application also means that you will not see a shell prompt when you boot the guest virtual machine.
+The guest kernel will boot, run the application and then exit.

 In this section, you will package a simple hello world application into the initramfs for the guest linux kernel.

 ## Create a simple initramfs for the guest linux kernel